cilium/cilium/Documentation/network/concepts/ipam/multi-pool.rst

 extended at run-time.
 In-use CIDRs may not be removed from an existing pool, and existing pools may not be deleted if they are still in use by a Cilium node.
 The mask size of a pool is immutable and the same for all nodes.
 Neither restriction is enforced until :gh-issue:`26966` is resolved.
+The first and last address of a ``CiliumPodIPPool`` are reserved and cannot be allocated.
+Pools with less than 3 addresses (/31, /32, /127, /128) do not have this limitation.

 Configuration
 *************